ikasanEIP/ikasan/ikasaneip/cli/shell/jar/Readme.md

 The Ikasan CLI Shell is shipped with all generated Integration Module Maven archetypes along with support for both UNIX and Windows.

 ## Ikasan CLI Shells
-The following UNIX and Windows scripts are provided as simple property based scripts and Spring Config Service based scropts.
+The following UNIX and Windows scripts are provided as simple property based scripts and Spring Config Service based scripts.

 ### Ikasan Simple Scripts
 ```ikasan-simple.sh``` - UNIX script driven by standard application.properties of the Integration Module